These are the best menu items to savour across the GCC.

 Wagyu Nigiri at Studio Frantzén in Dubai

 Björn Frantzén is a name associated with Nordic brilliance.
 He has conquered palates from Stockholm to Singapore before bringing his harmonious blend of Nordic and Asian influences to Atlantis, The Palm.
-The Wagyu Nigiri is terrific bite in which the A5 Wagyu, its richness tamed by the earthy notes of mushroom miso, rests atop superbly seasoned rice.
+The Wagyu Nigiri is a terrific bite, where the A5 Wagyu, its richness tempered by the earthy notes of mushroom miso, rests atop superbly seasoned rice.
 The addition of enoki mushrooms provides a delicate crunch, adding another dimension to a superb piece of sushi that feels both decadent and disciplined. – David Tapley, Editor-in-Chief.

 January 2025